antan123/msaai_mod1/README.md

 ### Model Training and Evaluation:
 Training data will be used to fit the models, while a separate hold-out or cross-validation scheme will be employed to evaluate model performance.
 Metrics used for evaluation (e.g., accuracy, precision, recall, F1-score, AUC-ROC) will be explicitly stated.
 ### Hyperparameter Tuning:
 Model hyperparameters might be tuned (e.g., using grid search or random search) to optimize model performance.
-The process will be documented in ML_Modeling.ipynb.
+The process will be documented in modelling_data.ipynb.

 ## Disclaimer